 }

-Since the sign of the FI-parameter corresponds to the two distinct stability condition defining the handsaw quiver variety, the supersymmetric localization formula for the $K$-theoretic $k$-vortex partition functions \eqref{eq:kvortexplus} and \eqref{eq:kvortexminus} should be related to indices of handsaw quiver varieties with two different stability conditions.
-The vortex partition functions in the positive and negative FI-parameter regions possibly have different values: $Z^{(\zeta>0)}_k \neq Z^{(\zeta<0)}_k$, and such a situation is called a wall-crossing phenomenon.
+Since the sign of the FI parameter corresponds to the two distinct stability conditions that define the handsaw quiver variety, the supersymmetric localization formula for the $K$-theoretic $k$-vortex partition functions \eqref{eq:kvortexplus} and \eqref{eq:kvortexminus} should be related to indices of handsaw quiver varieties with two different stability conditions.
+The vortex partition functions in the positive and negative FI-parameter regions may have different values: $Z^{(\zeta>0)}_k \neq Z^{(\zeta<0)}_k$, and such a situation is called a wall-crossing phenomenon.